SampleApp05/Exam-Advanced/README.md

 3. In Remix:

 - Load the deployed Factory contract using its address.
-- Call the function to create a proxy (dispenser).
+- Call the function to create a proxy (dispenser). **ETH/USD price feed address `0x694AA1769357215DE4FAC081bf1f309aDC325306`.**
-- Copy the proxy address from the logs or transaction receip and used it to access the actual instance
+- Copy the proxy address from the logs or transaction receipt and use it to access the actual instance
 - **NB!** Make sure to run `source .env` before each script to load the correct env vars. **Clear remappings when using Remix IDE (delete entries)**;

 # Deployed Addresses